Strong Bones During and After Cancer Treatment

 - Various metastatic cancers (cancers that have spread throughout the body)

 Certain medications used to treat cancer can also increase the risk of osteoporosis.
-These include:

 - Some chemotherapy medications